cpanzenbock/EasterEgg/README.txt

 Key5 - Take a look at IMDB to discover what the 8th most popular move of 2011 was.

-Encoded Egg i mean text - Have you checked your tumblr recently?
+Encoded Egg i mean text - Have you checked my tumblr recently?